The clarinets I use(d):

 - ‘Buffet Crampon’.
 1914.
 A lovely instrument.
 A classic Albert with the characteristic wrap-around ‘octave’ key.
 I played it for a couple of years, altering the Buffet.
 The intonation is perfect – unfortunately the tone is unsuitable for jazz.
 That made me stars the search for a combination of the two…I don’t have this clarinet anymore.
 It was used as payment for my latest Selmer.

 - After a year of investigations I found the solution: ‘Selmer’.
 Six months after my preferred model showed up at eBay.
 Almost perfect.
 Low pitch, big bore, 4 rings.
 The best keywork I have ever seen.
 A funny thing about it is the low Eb.
 Quite unusual and annoying, but I’ll get used to it.
 K-series from around 1924, old logo, in original case – previously owned by a member of “Fat Waters and His Danceonians” (whoever they were).
-THIS ONE IS FOR SALE – Have a look:
+This one has been sold.

 - ‘Selmer’, M-series from 1939.
 While I was bidding on the K-series, my friend Mogens turned up with a Selmer he bought a few years ago.
 My earlier attempts to wrest it away from him had been in vain, but now he asked me to check it out for him.
 “Something is wrong when it’s getting warmed up”, he claimed.
 Fantastic tone, but the key-work is not the most elegant.
 Nothing wrong whatsoever!